carmen-martin/recommender-systems/README.md

 # Organization:
 * In the 'matricesFW' file you can find the different functions needed for doing the matrix completition problem.
-* An example of how to implement it is in the DatasetTesting notebook
+* An example of how to implement it is in the DatasetTesting notebook.
+It is implemented in two different cases:
-* An implementation on a real world dataset can be found in the FW_GoodReads_recommender notebook
+    - Dummy Generated Dataset
+    - GoodReads Reviews Dataset